 In the left pane, select the Select principal tab, and then do the following:

-In the Principal pane, under Select, start typing the name of your Azure AD application and then, in the results list, select the application you want to add.
+In the Principal pane, under Select, start typing the name of your Microsoft Entra application and then, in the results list, select the application you want to add.

 Select the Select button to add the principal to your key vault.

 At the lower left, select Add to save your changes.

 On the Key Vault pane, select Keys and enter a key vault name.
 Use key type RSA and RSA Key Size 2048.
 Set activation and expiration dates as appropriate and set Enabled? as Yes.

 To ensure quick key recovery and be able to access your data outside of Azure, we recommend the following best practices:

 Create your encryption key locally on a local hardware security module (HSM) device.
 Be sure to use an asymmetric RSA 2048 or 3072 key so that it's supported by SQL Server.

 Import the encryption key to your Azure key vault.
 This process is described in the next sections.

 Before you use the key in your Azure key vault for the first time, do an Azure key vault key backup using the